Omnibus-Type/Asap/README.md

 **Omnibus-Type**
 *SIL Open Font License, 1.1*

 Asap is a contemporary sans-serif family with subtle rounded corners.
-Designed by Pablo Cosgaya, Asap ("as soon as possible") there are 4 styles: Regular, Italic, Bold and Bold Italic.
+Designed by Pablo Cosgaya, Asap ("as soon as possible") there are 8 styles: Regular, Italic, Medium, Medium Italic, Semibold, Semibold Italic, Bold, and Bold Italic.
 This family, specially developed for screen and desktop use, offers a standarised character width on all styles, which means lines of text remain the same length.
 This useful feature allows users to change type styles on-the-go without reflowing a text body.
 Asap is based on Ancha (designed by Pablo Cosgaya & Hector Gatti), and has been developed with the collaboration of Andres Torresi and Nicolas Silva.

 ![Sample of Asap Family.](SRC/Asap.gif "Asap Family")

 ####Asap Family contains:
 * Regular/Italic
 * Medium/MediumItalic
+* Semibold/SemiboldItalic
 * Bold/BoldItalic

 To contribute to the project contact [Omnibus Type](http://omnibus-type.com/).